- CLASS: Mammalia (Mammals)

 Raising baby: Even solitary creatures need to find partners during breeding season.
 Pangolins advertise their availability by depositing feces and marking trees with urine.
 They also spread that smelly secretion mentioned above.

 A female pangolin usually gives birth to a single baby.
 The newborn's scales are soft but begin to harden in a few days.
 It is born with its eyes open, but the baby is not able to walk for a few weeks; instead, it clings to the base of the mother’s tail.
 Young pangolins are weaned at four months and are ready for life on their own at about five months of age.

 Leopards, hyenas, and pythons are pangolin predators.
 To protect itself, a pangolin curls up into a tight ball, so tight that it is almost impossible for a human to unroll it!
 The scales act like a coat of armor, and the legs and tail wrap around to protect the pangolin's soft underparts.
 If needed, the pangolin can roll away from danger.
 When a pangolin mother feels threatened, she rolls up around her youngster, which also rolls into a ball.
 A pangolin does not fight with those sharp claws, but it can spray a nasty smelling liquid, just like a skunk might.

 Humans are taking their toll on pangolins.
 People are clearing rainforest areas for their own use and hunting pangolins for their meat and skin.
 Some believe pangolin scales can guard against evil spirits.
 Others use them for rain-making ceremonies.
 The scales are even believed by some to have healing powers when ground into powder or worn as ornaments.

-Extinction threatens all eight pangolin species.
+Extinction threatens all pangolins.
 The International Union for Conservation of Nature lists tree pangolins as vulnerable.
-If the Asian pangolin species become extinct, the use of Africa’s tree pangolins for human need will increase.
+If the Asian pangolin become extinct, the use of Africa’s tree pangolins for human need will increase.
 The organization held its first-ever global conference on pangolin conservation in 2014.